Table of Contents

 Two Major Ankle Injuries

-There are two most common injuries to the ankle that can occur: a sprained ankle and a fractured ankle.
+Two most common injuries to the ankle can occur: a sprained ankle and a fractured ankle.

 A sprained ankle occurs when the ligaments in the ankle joint are stretched or torn.
 This can happen if you roll your ankle, twist it, or land on it wrong.
 A sprained ankle is usually painful and can make it difficult to walk.